 How To Get Out Of The Next Recession Better Off Financially

 1. Stockpile cash.

 But, when the Fed hinted we’re likely headed into a recession, even the world’s richest man sold their bitcoins and began to grow their cash position.
 Suddenly everyone began following the footsteps of Warren Buffett, prioritizing cash over risky investments.
-His name wasn’t shining the last two years like the lakes of Kathy Woods or Elon musk; that makes him different.
+His name wasn’t shining the last two years like the lakes of Kathy Woods or Elon Musk; that makes him different.

 2. Invest in liquid businesses.

-Because cash is scarce during financial turmoil, many businesses often shrink dramatically or file bankruptcy.
+Because cash is scarce during financial turmoil, many businesses often shrink dramatically or file for bankruptcy.
 So people are going to work for free.
 Remember that they have stomachs to feed.
 So it is normal for companies are going to shut down.